 - Customer feedback.
 We read customer reviews and chose mattresses that had significantly more raves than complaints of any kind.

 - Return policy.
 We also looked for mattresses with free or inexpensive returns through the manufacturer or online store.

 Quality mattresses are an expensive purchase.
 Many retailers offer payment plans, and some mattress brands go on sale intermittently throughout the year.

-We indicated price as follows:
+We indicated pricing as follows:

 - $ = under $1,000

 Best gel-infused mattress for side sleepers

 This mattress is available in firm and relaxed-firm comfort options designed to support side sleepers of all weights.